 According to the St Raphael company, Dr. Juppet became blind while researching the formula for his quinine-based drink but regained his sight after praying to Raphael.

-St Raphael is still around, but it’s fallen out of favour in France, but it’s pretty popular in Quebec, Canada where you can often find them in the SAC alcohol stores.
+St Raphael is still around, but it’s fallen out of favour in France.
+However, it’s gaining popularity in places like Quebec, Canada, where you can often find them in the SAC alcohol stores.

 45) Dubonnet & Dubonnet Rouge (1846)

-Dubonnet is a classic wine-based apéritif that was first marketed as a healthy elixir.
+Dubonnet is a classic wine-based apét was first marketed as a healthy elixir.

 In 1846, 16 years after Dr. Jutt created St Raphael, the first Quinine drink to cure Malaria, a French chemist named Dubonnet created another wine-based drink as a way to deliver quinine to French Foreign Legion soldiers in the humid mosquito-infested terrain of North Africa.